cause of death

 of NCI budget

 Every day, 43 children are diagnosed with some form of pediatric cancer — nearly 16,000 children per year, making it the leading cause of death by disease among children.
 And yet only 4% of the National Cancer Institute’s budget goes to children’s cancer research.
-Research to uncover better treatments and cures relies heavily on private donations.
+Research to uncover better treatments and a cure for childhood cancer relies heavily on private donations.

 Ten days before her fourth birthday, Emily was diagnosed with advanced-stage kidney cancer.
 More than 10 years later, Emily is an energetic, bright, and happy childhood cancer survivor.